RealMuffinTime/emoji-dude/WIKI.md

 ## Events

 ### AutoPollThreadCreation
-* Automatically creates a thread, when the Simple Poll#9879 Bot creates new polls.
+* Automatically creates a thread, when the Simple Poll#9879 bot creates new polls.

 ### AutoReaction
 * The bot reacts to specific parts in a message with emotes